OjhaHardik/-RescueNexusMain/README.md

-# RescueNexus – Smart Emergency Response System
+# RescueNexus – Smart Emergency Response System.

 ## Overview
 RescueNexus is an intelligent emergency response platform designed to streamline incident reporting, monitoring, and response management.
 It enables users to report emergencies in real-time and allows authorities to track, analyze, and respond efficiently.